bogdan-dumitrescu/FrexDuino/README.md

 ### Adjusting the FFB gain

 **Warning!** The Frex gearing can generate a lot of torque at the wheel.
 By default, FrexDuino's FFB gain (strength) is set to 25%.
-This can already feel quite strong, so test with care the first time you plug in the wheel.
+This can already feel quite strong, so test with care the first time you plug the wheel in.

 A simple [open-source](https://github.com/bogdan-dumitrescu/frexduino-console) tool is included in the `utils` folder of this project.
 It allows you to adjust FrexDuino's FFB gain without having to recompile the firmware.
 The gain adjustment tool requires Java to be installed on your system (version 8 or higher).
 Once Java is installed, you can adjust the gain by opening a command prompt in the directory of this project and running: